A Month of Budget Travel in India

 Transportation – 6497 INR

 Other – 2165 INR (i.e. cell phone, sim card, internet)

 Total = 22490 INR ($511 CAD)

-The food in India is absolutely fantastic!
+One of the best reasons to consider budget travel in India is the food, because it’s absolutely fantastic!
 It is so good that I don’t think I have eaten so much in my entire life the way I do in India.
 Not only is the food full of flavor but it is very easy to live a very healthy lifestyle with a very healthy diet here.
 For all of you vegetarians out there, India is paradise!
 For all of you meat lovers, you may be converted.
 In most restaurants all over India, you have the option of India, Chinese, Italian and Israeli food.
 However, I have stuck with only India food the entire time I have been in India because well…I just can’t seem to get enough.
-A typical India dish in a restaurant consisting of vegetarian with spices and gravy along with a naan and chai will cost you no more than 100 INR (just over $2 CAD).
+A typical India dish in a restaurant consisting of vegetarian with spices and gravy along with naan and chai will cost you no more than 100 INR (just over $2 CAD).
 If you are up for getting a real experience at a local darbar (local hangout that serves Indian food), then you can get the same dish mentioned above for $1 CAD.
 Darbars also serve the best thalis (a selection of different dishes, usually served in small bowls on a round tray) for as little as 20 INR (that’s 45 cents).

 Chai, chai, chai!
 Drinking chai or masala chai (a beverage made with black teas, steamed milk, and sweet spices) becomes part of your daily routine in India.
 The best chai can be found on the streets sold by local vendors called chai wallahs.
 You can get a cup of chai for 5 INR (11 cents) where chai in a restaurant will cost you 10-15 INR (23-34 cents).